aiibe/SouksavanhSyphanravong_12_01112021/README.md

 # SportSee

-Frontend app for SportSee built with ReactJS.
+Frontend app for SportSee built with React and D3 graphs.

 ## Installation

-Git clone the repo, then
+Git clone this repo, then

 ```
 cd <project_name>